bitmax-exchange/bitmax-futures-api-doc/source/includes/_futures_ws_sub_order.md

 * `FundingPayment` - funding payment made to the account.
 * `FuturesPnlSettlement` - rolling position PnL into realized PnL
 * `FuturesTransfer` - fund is transferred in/out.
-* For other cases, the `tp` is set to an empty string.

 ##### Identifying Balance Update Batches by execId (execution Id) and txNum (Transaction Number)